SumoLogic/sumologic-kubernetes-collection/deploy/docs/Helm3.md

 # Using this chart with Helm 3

-Helm3 has many different changes, but you can install the Sumo Logic Helm chart using Helm3.
+Helm 3 can be used to install the Sumo Logic Helm chart.

 ## Migrating from Helm2 to Helm 3

-If you already have our helm chart installed and are using Helm 2 and are looking to migrate to Helm 3, we recommend following this [migration guide](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) to transition your Helm 2 release of the Sumo Logic chart.
+If you have installed our Helm chart with Helm 2 and are looking to migrate to Helm 3, we recommend following this [migration guide](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) to transition your Helm 2 release of the Sumo Logic chart.

 ## Installing Chart Using Helm 3

-If you are currently using Helm 3 and wish to install the chart, you can us the following steps.
+If you are currently using Helm 3 use the following steps to install the chart.

   1. Helm 3 no longer creates namespaces.
 You will need to create a Sumo Logic namespace first.

 ```
 kubectl create namespace sumologic
 ```

   2. Change your kubectl context to the sumologic namespace.
-You can use a tool like [kubens](https://github.com/ahmetb/kubectx) or use kubectl to do this.
+You can use a tool like [kubens](https://github.com/ahmetb/kubectx) or kubectl to do this.

 ```bash
 kubectl config set-context --current --namespace=sumologic
 ```

   3. Install the chart using Helm 3.
-The helm install command has slightly changed in Helm 3.
+The helm install command has changed slightly in Helm 3.

 ```
 helm install collection sumologic/sumologic  --set sumologic.endpoint=<SUMO_API_ENDPOINT> --set sumologic.accessId=<SUMO_ACCESS_ID> --set sumologic.accessKey=<SUMO_ACCESS_KEY> --set prometheus-operator.prometheus.prometheusSpec.externalLabels.cluster="<MY_CLUSTER_NAME>" --set sumologic.clusterName="<MY_CLUSTER_NAME>"
 ```

-NOTE: You may see the following messages but they can usually be ignored.
+NOTE: You may see the following messages however they can usually be ignored.

 ```bash
 manifest_sorter.go:175: info: skipping unknown hook: "crd-install"